A Beautiful Daughter-in-law Era

-A Beautiful Daughter-in-law Era (媳妇的美好时代) is a 2009 Chinese emotional drama directed by Liu Jiang which broadcast on Beijing Television and Dragon Television and from March 2010 to April 2010.
+A Beautiful Daughter-in-law Era (媳妇的美好时代) is a 2009 Chinese romantic drama television series directed by Liu Jiang which broadcast on Beijing Television and Dragon Television and from March 2010 to April 2010.
 It stars Hai Qing and Huang Haibo.
 The series was produced by Beijing HualuBaina Film & TV Company Limited, Shanghai Media Group in association with Beijing Media Network.
-It is base on the novel of the same name by Wang Liping.
+It is based on the novel of the same name by Wang Liping.
 The series follows the story of an ordinary family life in urban areas of China.